-- Nicotine suppresses the appetite, so when you quit you may feel hungrier, not to mention food tastes better.
+- Nicotine suppresses the appetite, so when you quit, you may feel hungrier, and food will taste better.

-- Try not to skip meals as this can stop your body using energy the way it normally would.
+- Try not to skip meals, as this can stop your body from using energy as it usually would.

-- Avoid strict or unpleasant diets and treat yourself every now and then.
+- Avoid strict or unpleasant diets, and treat yourself sometimes.

 - Healthier.
-Happier.
-A great website where you can find a number of free workouts, recipes and tools to help you meet your health and fitness goals.
+Happier is a excellent website with free workouts, recipes and tools to help you meet your health and fitness goals.

-- Queensland Dieticians Find a dietician to help you with healthy eating and give professional, face-to-face advice.
+- Queensland Dieticians will help you find a dietician to help you with healthy eating and provide professional, face-to-face advice.

 Coping with cravings

-To help you cope with cravings in the days after you quit, try the Four Ds:
+To help you cope with cravings in the days after you quit, try the 4 'D's:

 - Delay acting on the urge to smoke.
-You should find that after five minutes, the urge to smoke lessens.
+You should find that after 5 minutes, the urge to smoke lessens.

-- Deep breathe in and out slowly and deeply and repeat three times.
+- Deep breathe in and out slowly and deeply and repeat 3 times.